 - Will Centrelink immediately confirm that it will compensate those impacted by the application of the Robodebt System for the loss, distress and inconvenience caused to them; and

 - Will Centrelink pay interest on the money taken unlawfully from people, including through garnishing their tax returns?

 How do I know whether I am part of the Robodebt class action?

-You are a group member of the Robodebt class action if you were in receipt of one of the following Social Security payments:
+You are a group member of the Robodebt class action if you meet the 3-point definition set out below.